joomla/joomla-framework/src/Joomla/Database/README.md

 ```
 ## Logging

-`Database\Driver` implements the `Psr\Log\LoggerAwareInterface` so is ready for intergrating with an logging package that supports that standard.
+`Database\DatabaseDriver` implements the `Psr\Log\LoggerAwareInterface` so is ready for intergrating with a logging package that supports that standard.

 Drivers log all errors with a log level of `LogLevel::ERROR`.